sukumar1612/chat-application/README.md

 ```

 - Open the browser and type 127.0.0.1 then press Enter
+- Register user by clicking the link below the log in button in the login page
+- Put correct username and password in the login page
+- Log in to see the list of users
+- select a user and chat

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.